 If you’re a complete beginner, don’t worry.
 National Parks has included the necessary instructions with the packet of seeds.
 They have also uploaded a series of videos on their YouTube channel to guide and assist you in starting your home garden!

 When caring for your plants, be sure to take note of its necessary living conditions.
 Different plants have different requirements for sunlight, water and soil.
+When first planting your seeds, you can start out with an egg tray filled with seed raising mix.
+Once the seeds have grown into seedlings, you’ll have to transfer them into a pot so that the roots have ample space to grow.

 General rules for planting your seeds: